raghavguptaeng/BMI-App/README.md

 # BMI Calculator App
-This Flutter App is used to calculate BMI d a person by taking minor details such as Gender , Height and age
+This Flutter App is used to calculate BMI of a person by taking minor details such as Gender, Height, Weight and age